LEARN

 Colour Adult:

 B.c. cyanoptera: Both adults in general yellow/green; yellow forehead and lores, duller and less far-reaching in female; chin orange; green bend of wing, carpal edge and underwing coverts; purple/blue primary coverts and secondary feathers; purple/blue outer primary feathers edged with green, the remainder purple/blue; dark blue central tail feathers with green margins, the next two green edged with blue, the remainder green.
-Bill pale horn in colour tipped with brown.
+Beak pale horn in colour tipped with brown.
 Eye ring bare and white.
 Eye dark brown.

 B.c. gustavi: Both adults yellow bend of wing and carpal edge; green outer primary feathers.